GYNK / Apps / Prime Time

 Adaptive Query Interval

-Prime Time adjusts how often each server is queried based on the stability of its responses.
-When a server is delivering consistent results, the interval expands — reducing unnecessary traffic.
-When variance increases, the interval collapses back to the minimum to re-establish a reliable reference quickly.
+Prime Time NTP adjusts how often each server is queried based on the stability of its responses.
+When a server is delivering consistent results (σ < 5 ms over the last 5+ responses), the interval expands by ×1.5 each cycle up to the 180 s ceiling — reducing server load.
+When variance spikes above 50 ms, the interval resets to the minimum 15 s immediately to re-establish a reliable reference.

 Stable